dbeley/rymscraper/README.md

 optional arguments:
-  -h, --help            show this help message and exit --debug               Display debugging information -u URL, --url URL     URL to extract (separated by comma) --file_url FILE_URL   File containing the URL to extract (one by line) --file_artist FILE_ARTIST
+  -h, --help            show this help message and exit --debug               Display debugging information.
+  -u URL, --url URL     URLs to extract (separated by comma).
+  --file_url FILE_URL   File containing the URLs to extract (one by line).
+  --file_artist FILE_ARTIST
-                        File containing the artist to extract (one by line) -a ARTIST, --artist ARTIST
+                        File containing the artists to extract (one by line).
+  -a ARTIST, --artist ARTIST
-                        Artist to extract (separated by comma) -s, --separate_export
+                        Artists to extract (separated by comma).
+  -s, --separate_export
-                        Also export the artists in separate files -c, --complementary_infos
+                        Also export the artists in separate files.
+  -c, --complementary_infos
-                        Extract complementary_infos for each releases (slower,
+                        Extract complementary informations for each releases
-                        more requests on rym) --no_headless         Launch selenium in foreground (background by default)
+                        (slower, more requests on rym).
+  --no_headless         Launch selenium in foreground (background by default).
 ```

 ```